Customize Consent Preferences

 “These measures are critical to providing consumers with accurate information while supporting genuinely sustainable businesses.
 By ensuring that environmental claims are credible and verifiable, the directive will advance the goals of the European Green Deal and promote sustainable consumption across the EU.”

-In Europe’s agriculture sector, Copa and Cogeca, the representative bodies for European farmers and their co-ops, announced in December an upgraded Code of Good Labelling Practices for compound feed.
+In the EU’s agriculture sector, Copa and Cogeca, the representative bodies for European farmers and their co-ops, announced in December an upgraded Code of Good Labelling Practices for compound feed.

-Copa and Cogeca say the updated code was “inspired by the proposal for the Green Claims Directive” and includes detailed guidelines for communicating the environmental performance of animal feed to farmers, addressing key impact areas such as climate change, eutrophication, and livestock emissions abatement techniques.
+Copa and Cogeca say the updated code was “inspired by the proposal for the Green Claims Directive” and includes detailed guidelines for communicating the environmental performance of animal feed to farmers, which, they say, addresses key impact areas such as climate change, eutrophication, and livestock emissions abatement techniques.

 The proposed Green Claims Directive will now be subject to a round of interinstitutional negotiations.